marcodpt/json-schema-bootstrap/README.md

  - separate extra properties from schema iterator
  - use link as hyperschema and make it recursive
  - error feedback on objects and arrays
- - problem in my-3 in inputs without wrapper for example arrays
  - form pending